schmurtzm/Miyoo-Mini-easy-logotweak/README.md

 ## Add your own logo in the collection
 ```
 	- create a new folder in app\logotweak\logos
-	- Put your images files rotated 180 degrees inside this new folder (image1.jpg is required,image2.jpg and image3.jpg are optional)
+	- Put your images files rotated 180 degrees inside this new folder (image1.jpg is required max file size is about 60kB. image2.jpg and image3.jpg are optional)
 	- Then you can run logotweak to see the result ;)

 More technical details about logo creation in the detailed documentation below.